AndrewGuerrero/ng-caryll/content/effective_stl.md

 ### Item 7: When using containers of `new`ed pointers, remember to `delete` the pointers before the container is destroyed

-A container of pointers will destroy each element it contains when the container is destroyed, but the destructor for a pointer is a no-op.
+A container of pointers will destroy each element it has when the container is destroyed, but the destructor for a pointer is a no-op.
 Cleaning up is easy enough:

 ``` cpp